VortrexFTW/v-essentials/README.md

 Simple GUI designer for MexUI.
 Not finished yet.

 ### v-nametags
-Alternative nametags for GTAC.
-The built-in ones are ugly.
+Custom nametags.
+GTA Connected has built-in nametags but they're ugly.
+Mafia Connected doesn't provide nametags built-in.

 ### v-passenger
-Adds pressing the "G" key to enter as passenger
+Adds pressing the "G" key to enter as passenger.
+GTA Connected only.

 ### v-playerblips
-Adds blips that show where players are
+Adds blips that show where players are.

 ### v-playercolours
 Assigns a random colour to each player.
 This will also show player colours on other resources that use it (`v-chat`, `v-nametags`, `v-scoreboard`, etc)